desertbit/pakt/README.md

 }
 ```

-Call the remote function from a remote peer.
+Call the remote function from a remote peer:
 ```go
 c, err := s.Call("foo", data)
 if err != nil {